andrewchilds/overcast/README.md

   overcast virtualbox create [name] [options...]
     Creates a new local Virtualbox instance using Vagrant.

-    If --ip is not specified, the next available IP from 192.168.22.10 will be assigned.
-    User will be root by default.
+    If --ip is not specified, the next available IP after 192.168.22.10 will be automatically assigned.
+User is root by default.
 Vagrant files are stored in the ~/.overcast-vagrant directory.
-    Image names "trusty64" (Ubuntu 14.04) and "precise64" (Ubuntu 12.04) are downloaded
+Image names "trusty64" (Ubuntu 14.04) and "precise64" (Ubuntu 12.04) are downloaded automatically from Ubuntu servers the first time they are used.

-    automatically from Ubuntu servers the first time they are used.
-Other names will need to be added using `vagrant box add --name [name] [image-url]`.
+    Other image names will need to be added using:
+    $ vagrant box add --name [name] [image-url]

       Option                   | Default
       --cluster CLUSTER        | default